 Going over your due date

-Many women become fixed upon a due date, which is usually determined by a dating scan in the UK.
-This date is calculated to be 40 weeks pregnant exactly.
-However, only around 5% of women will have their babies on their ‘due date’, but psychologically some women may become disheartened when their baby has not arrived by this predicted day.
+Many women become fixed upon a due date, which is usually determined by a dating scan.
+This date is calculated to be when you reach your 40 weeks pregnancy exactly.
+However, only around 5% of women will have their babies on their ‘due date’.
+Psychologically some women may become disheartened when their baby has not arrived by this predicted day.

 In our culture we are used to being able to control a lot of aspects of our lives.
-Having a baby is a very important, if not the most important part, of most people’s lives.
-Therefore, when we are often unable to control when our babies are born, it can often be difficult for us to ‘let go’ of this fear about when the baby could arrive and instead trust our bodies.
+Having a baby is a very important, if not the most important part of most people’s lives.
+So, it can be difficult to trust our bodies and ‘let go’ of feelings of fear when we do not feel able to control when our babies will be born.

 Hormones are the key to helping labour begin naturally and to assist in labour progressing well.
 Your hormones work best when you are as relaxed and feeling as stress-free as possible.
 Although it sounds simple, the more relaxed you can be, the easier it will be for labour hormones to work effectively.

 A soothing massage can ease anxieties and relieve tension.
 Our Fantastic Skin Elastic is ideal to use for pregnancy massage, and can be beneficial for you, your partner and your baby to all bond through the sensation of touch.

 Your labour is driven by the hormone oxytocin, which helps to start and maintain contraction patterns.
 Oxytocin is also the hormone responsible for helping us to fall in love, which is why feeling loved, safe and secure within your own comfortable environment, with your chosen birth partners and supporters, will increase its production.

 Feeling anxious and worried, or being in an environment that is unusual, has the potential to increase the hormone adrenaline (the ‘stress hormone’), which can override your oxytocin levels and potentially slow down your contraction patterns